-Gregg specialises in complex commercial disputes, including class actions, across a range of sectors, particularly the energy, banking and aviation sectors.
+Gregg specialises in complex commercial disputes, including class actions, across a range of sectors, particularly the energy and aviation sectors.

-Based in Melbourne, he has previously practised from our London and Tokyo offices.
-He has extensive experience of heavyweight litigation, usually with a cross-border element, as well as international arbitration and regulatory investigations and litigation.
+Based in London, he has previously practised from our Melbourne and Tokyo offices.
+He has extensive experience of heavyweight litigation, usually with a cross-border element, as well as international arbitration, regulatory investigations and litigation, and public inquiries.

-Gregg has a particular focus on class action litigation and led the firm's class action practice in London prior to his move to Melbourne.
-He is a co-editor and author of the leading English practitioner text on class actions, Class Actions in England and Wales, published in 2018 by Sweet & Maxwell, and a contributing author to the 3rd edition of Class Actions in Australia, due for publication by Thomson Reuters in 2021.
+Gregg has a particular focus on class action litigation and he has conducted a range of class actions in England and Australia.
+He is a co-editor and author of the leading English practitioner text on class actions, Class Actions in England and Wales, published in 2018 by Sweet & Maxwell, and a contributing author to the 3rd edition of Class Actions in Australia, published by Thomson Reuters in 2021.

 Gregg is an accredited mediator with the Centre for Effective Dispute Resolution.

 the State of Victoria (Australia) in multiple class actions in the Supreme Court of Victoria relating to the conduct of the COVID-19 hotel quarantine programme

 Iveco and Fiat Chrysler in proceedings in the English High Court and the Competition Appeal Tribunal relation to follow-on damages claims stemming from the European Commission’s settlement decision in Trucks